 Why is massage therapy a key part of prevention?

 Regular massage treatments help to reduce muscular tension and increase circulation.
-This, in turn, will reduce the pull and strain on tendons and ligaments around the most vulnerable parts of your body such as the knees and ankles.
+This, in turn, will reduce the pull and strain on tendons and ligaments around the most vulnerable parts of your body, such as the knees and ankles.
 In addition, increasing blood flow and circulation to the muscles sends more nutrients and oxygen to saturate the muscles that may be overworked.
 This allows for easier recovery from normal microdamage to the tissues following a run.

-Another incredible benefit of massage treatments for runners is during the recovery time.
+Another incredible benefit of massage treatments for runners is during recovery time.
 Massage therapy can reduce muscle soreness, promote circulation to speed up recovery, and reduce overall stress (including reducing hormones such as cortisol).

 When should you schedule a sports massage?

 Runners often ask when they should get a massage to get the most out of these amazing benefits.